Services

 WWCC Counseling Services offers a range of mental health services, from individual and group counseling to referrals and resource connection.
 Services are free and confidential for all enrolled students.
 We are here to help you navigate personal, social, educational, and mental health concerns that impact your academic success at WWCC.

-Our goal is to help students improve coping and develop skills to achieve personal wellness and academic success in a safe and welcoming environment.
+Our goal is to help you improve coping and develop skills to achieve personal wellness and academic success in a safe and welcoming environment.

 Counselors hold master’s degrees in a behavioral health field and are credentialed through the Washington State Department of Health.